skorejen/asm-project/README.md

 __Abstract__

-*This project involves a detailed introduction through the development stages of the Distance detector, that involves audio* *feedack.
-The process started with making the concept of how our device is going to work, based on our working kit which is* *adruino starting pack.
+*This project involves a detailed introduction through the development stages of the Distance detector, that involves audio* *feedback.
+The process started with making the concept of how our device is going to work, based on our working kit which is* *arduino starting pack.
 The next step was to write a requirements list and optimize it regarding ATMEGA 2560 possibilities.* *Based on our requirements list we made our diagrams so we can rely on them to write the code which was written in AVR* *assembly.
-After testing our code and analysing its behaviour we tested every possible overflow or errors based on* *requirements list, we edited it so we do not get out of reqiorements bounds.*
+After testing our code and analysing its behaviour we tested every possible overflow or errors based on* *requirements list, we edited it so we do not get out of requirements bounds.*

 # __1 Introduction__